Diversity, Equality and work-life balance

 More specifically, the working group will:

-• Actively collaborate with the Joint Negotiating Committee Sub-Working groups (on diversity and inclusion, maternity and parental leave, teleworking policy) and ensure that all negotiations are conducted through a gender equal, non-discriminatory and an intersectional lens.
+• Ensure that all negotiations – conducted under the framework of the JNC – are conducted through a gender equal, non-discriminatory and an intersectional lens.
 This will include negotiations on:

-• In consultation with GEDI and HRD, support the implementation of the Disability Inclusion Policy in the ILO, particularly in the areas of employment and non-discrimination.
+• In consultation with GEDI and HRD, support the promotion of diversity and inclusion, especially the implementation of the Disability Inclusion Policy in the ILO, particularly in the areas of employment and non-discrimination.

-In partnership, when relevant, with GEDI, FUNDAMENTALS and HRD, organize awareness-raising/information sessions/activities on International Days to exchange views/concerns and share information, knowledge and good practice and exchange with ILO Staff and Union members.
+Organize awareness-raising; information sessions; activities on International Days to exchange views/concerns and share information, knowledge and good practice and exchange with ILO Staff and Union members, in collaboration when relevant, with GEDI, FUNDAMENTALS, UN-GLOBE, the Employment Resource Group (ERG) and HRD.

 Recent News